This post may contain affiliate links. Please see our full Disclosure Policy for details.

 - Tostones or tortilla chips

-- Combine calamari, tuna, shrimp, scallops, lime juice, tequila, and salt in a stainless-steel or glass bowl.
+- Combine calamari, tuna, shrimp, scallops, lime juice, tequila, and salt in a stainless steel or glass bowl.
 Stir to combine.
-Cover with plastic wrap and refrigerate 3-24 hours, or until the seafood has turned opaque.
+Cover with plastic wrap and refrigerate 30 minutes to 3 hours, or until the seafood has turned opaque.

 - Combine diced peppers, tomato, onion, and garlic in a separate bowl.
 Cover with plastic wrap and refrigerate until seafood is thoroughly cooked.